-Keywords: networked libraries; libraries as virtual destinations; museums as virtual destinations; digitization of cultural heritage resources; "inside out" digital cultural repositories.
+Keywords: Libraries as virtual destinations; Museums as virtual destinations; Digitization of cultural heritage resources; "Inside out" digital cultural repositories

-Introduction
+1. Introduction

-Are libraries becoming "virtual destinations"?
+Are libraries1 becoming "virtual destinations"?
 The direct and short answer to this question would be a firm "Yes".
 What follows is a brief discussion of the recent transformation of physical libraries into virtual destinations.